UBC-DSCI/introduction-to-datascience-python/source/viz.md

 much smaller than 299,000.
 If we used the full large speed measurements, the variations in the measurements would not be noticeable, making it difficult to study the differences between the experiments.
-Note that we convert the `morley` data to a tibble to take advantage of the nicer print output these specialized data frames provide.

 ```{index} question; visualization
 ```